cadCAD-org/cadcad-rust-poc/README.md

 ### A. Perf. comparison of different implementations of cadCAD (29-Dec-21)

-Comparing time to complete the simulation with the user config.:
+Comparing "time to complete the simulation" with the user config.:
 ```
 SimConfig { n_run: 1, timesteps: 100_000 }
 init_state = {